alefiury/SE-R-2022-SER-Track/README.md

 # Pre-Trained Model

-The winning model can be found on the [huggingface hub](https://huggingface.co/alefiury/wav2vec2-xls-r-300m-spontaneous-speech-emotion-recognition-brazilian-portuguese) and can be easily fine-tuned in more data by the application.
+The model weights with the best results can be found on the [huggingface hub](https://huggingface.co/alefiury/wav2vec2-xls-r-300m-spontaneous-speech-emotion-recognition-brazilian-portuguese) and can be easily fine-tuned in more data by this application.

 # Author